JOE362/Supermarket-System/README.md

 # Supermarket-System
-*Unfinished* simple online store made with windows forms
+*Unfinished* simple food irdering machine software made by visual studio as a windows form application as an OOP project